 This can result in the electrical lead wires and even the voice coil melting or burning.
 A damaged electrical connection or driver is not good.
 If the speaker performs at all, it will produce noticeable distortion.

 To recap, though it is certainly possible to overload the mechanical and electrical components of a loudspeaker, it is typically amplifier clipping that causes our speakers to sound distorted.

 Is Distortion Bad For Speakers?

-As we’ve discussed, distortion in speakers is typically causes by the clipping of the audio signal going to into the speakers.
+As we've discussed, distortion in speakers is typically caused by the clipping of the audio signal going into the speakers.

 So typically, a bit of distortion will not harm a speaker.
 Rather, it will just sound bad.
 We can think of audible distortion as a warning sign that damage could be occurring, even though it is not necessarily occurring.

 It's still best practice to turn a speaker down when it's distorting.